oloapinivad/MiLES/README.md

 Before running **MiLES** R packages should installed (see above).

 Two configuration scripts controls the program options:
-1. 	*config/config_$MACHINE.sh* controls the properties of your environment.
+1. 	`config/config_$MACHINE.sh` controls the properties of your environment.
 	It should be set accordingly to your local configuration.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.
     	This also includes the directory tree for your NetCDF files and the expected input files format.
     	It's extremely important that you **create OUR OWN config file**: in this way it will not be overwritten by further pull: two .tmpl files for Unix and Mac Os X machines are provided.
-2.	*config/R_config.R* controls the plot properties.
+2.	`config/R_config.R` controls the plot properties.
 If everything is ok, you should not touch this file.
 	However, from here you can change in the properties of the plots (as figure size, palettes, axis font, etc.).
 	Also output file format and map projection can be specified here if you do not use the wrapper (see later).
 	Figures are extremely basic: they can be produced in pdf, png and eps format.

-The simplest way to run **MiLES** is executing in bash environment "./wrapper_miles.sh".
+The simplest way to run **MiLES** is executing in bash environment `./wrapper_miles.sh`.
 Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified at this stage: here below a list of the commands that can be set up
-- "dataset_exp" -> this is simply an identifier for your experiments used by MiLES to create files and paths structure.
+- `dataset_exp` -> this is simply an identifier for your experiments used by MiLES to create files and paths structure.
-- "year1_exp" and "year2_exp" -> the years on which MiLES will run.
+- `year1_exp` and `year2_exp` -> the years on which MiLES will run.
-- "ens_list" -> ensemble list of experiments from the same dataset: set to "NO" if using a single ensemble.
+- `ens_list` -> ensemble list of experiments from the same dataset: set to "NO" if using a single ensemble.
 In case of multiple ensemble members an extra ensemble "mean" will be produced by the wrapper only for blocking data.
-- "std_clim" -> 1 to use standard ERAI 1979-2016 climatology, 0 for custom comparison.
-If 0, please specify the dataset you want to compare to with "dataset_ref", "year1_ref" and "year2_ref".
+- `std_clim` -> 1 to use standard ERAI 1979-2017 climatology, 0 for custom comparison.
+If 0, please specify the dataset you want to compare to with `dataset_ref`, `year1_ref` and `year2_ref`.
-- "seasons" -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
+- `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
 Use "ALL" to cover the full year.
 Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. "Jan_Feb_Mar".
 This last functionality is under testing.
-- "tele" -> "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
+- `teles` -> A list of one or teleconnection patterns.
+"NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
-- "output_file_type" -> pdf, eps or png figures format.
+- `output_file_type` -> pdf, eps or png figures format.
-- "map_projection" -> set "no" for standard plot (fast).
+- `map_projection` -> set "no" for standard plot (fast).
 Use "azequalarea" for polar plotsi (default).
 All projection from mapproj R package are supported (but not all of them have been tested).

 The chain of scripts will be executed as a sequence.
 You can comment the script you do not need.
 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
 R-based script are written as functions and thus can be called inside R if needed.

-* "z500_prepare.sh". **MiLES** is based on a pre-processing of data.
+* `z500_prepare.sh`. **MiLES** is based on a pre-processing of data.
 This script expects daily 500hPa geopotential height data in a single folder: it interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by **MiLES**.
 It produces a single NetCDF4 Zip files with all the data available.
 A check is performed in order to avoid useless run of the script: if your file is corrupted you need to remove it by hand.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
-To simplify the analysis by R, the CDO "-a" is used to set an absolute time axis in the data.
+To simplify the analysis by R, the CDO `-a` is used to set an absolute time axis in the data.

-* "Rbased_eof_fast.R" and "Rbased_eof_figures.R".
+* `Rbased_eof_fast.R` and `Rbased_eof_figures.R`.
 EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.

-* "blocking_fast.R" and "blocking_figures.R". blocking analysis is performed by the first R script.
+* `blocking_fast.R` and `blocking_figures.R`. blocking analysis is performed by the first R script.
 The second provides the figures.
 Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed and plotted by these scripts.

-* "regimes_fast.R" and "regimes_figures.R".
+* `regimes_fast.R` and `regimes_figures.R`.
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.
 It also tries to assign the right weather regimes to its name.
 However please be aware that it is not always effective.

 * `extra_figures_block.R`.
 This is not called by the wrapper and it provides extra statistics, comparing several experiments with ensemble means, histogram for specific region and Taylor diagrams.